junovhs/neti/docs/issues/issues-backlog.md

 ## [35] Add SARIF output format
 **Status:** OPEN
 **Files:** `src/reporting/mod.rs`, `src/cli/args.rs`
-SARIF enables GitHub/GitLab PR annotations.
-Map rule code → ruleId, confidence → level, file/line → region.
-Keep JSON as canonical; SARIF is derived.
+**Labels:** Reporting, Integrations
+**Depends on:** none

+**Problem:** SARIF output is needed for GitHub and GitLab annotations, but Neti currently only provides its own report formats.

+**Fix:**

+1. Add SARIF as an output option.
+2. Map Neti rule code to SARIF `ruleId`.
+3. Map confidence and severity to SARIF levels.
+4. Map file and line information into SARIF regions.
+5. Keep Neti JSON as the canonical internal representation and derive SARIF from it.

 **Resolution:**

 ---